isabella232/sfcc-helpcenter/content/md/cartridge-installation/all-pre-requisite.md

 ## SFRA compliance

-Since the Akeneo connector for SFCC was build in "**Script**" mode and **doesn't have any storefront feature**, the connector is therefore **compliant with the new StoreFront Reference Architecture** of Salesforce Commerce Cloud.
+Since the Akeneo Connector for SFCC was build in "**Script**" mode and **doesn't have any storefront feature**, the connector is therefore **compliant with the new StoreFront Reference Architecture** of Salesforce Commerce Cloud.

 # Who can install the connector?

-Installing the Akeneo connector for SFCC is a **technical process** that requires **advanced knowledge of Salesforce Commerce Cloud**.
+Installing the Akeneo Connector for SFCC is a **technical process** that requires **advanced knowledge of Salesforce Commerce Cloud**.

 ::: warning
 We therefore recommend that you refer to a technical resource **with proven track of SFCC skills** to perform the installation of such connector.
 :::

-# Does the Akeneo connector work "out-of-the-box"?
+# Does the Akeneo Connector work "out-of-the-box"?

 Akeneo PIM being flexible enough for you to create many **different catalog structures**, the modeling of your catalogue and the features of your project will impact the usage or your Akeneo connector.